AlpacaKeep

 • BCS 1 to 2 (Underweight): The geometry is severely concave.
 Your hand falls into a deep depression, and the short ribs form a sharp, abrupt horizontal shelf.

-• BCS 3 (Optimal Maintenance): The musculature forms a straight line.
-Your hand rests effortlessly at a clean, uninterrupted 45-degree angle.[5]
+• BCS 3 (Optimal Maintenance): The musculature forms a smooth, even line.
+Your hand rests on a clean, uninterrupted slope that is neither sharply peaked nor flat.

 • BCS 4 to 5 (Overweight/Obese): The geometry is convex and bulging.
 The spine is completely buried beneath a thick plateau of fat, creating a flat "tabletop" appearance.